-Chewy, decadent Reese’s Peanut Butter Chip Cookies.
-These thick cookies are made with brown sugar and peanut butter and are packed with mini chocolate chips, peanut butter chips and Reese’s peanut butter cups!
+These thick, chewy Reese’s Peanut Butter Chip Cookies are made with brown sugar and peanut butter and packed with mini chocolate chips, peanut butter chips and Reese’s peanut butter cups!
 Texture and taste wise, these cookies are the best!

-Who doesn’t love a good cookie…especially when there’s peanut butter and chocolate involved!
-These are soft, chewy peanut butter cookies make extra delicious with mini chocolate chips, peanut butter chips and Reese’s peanut butter cups!
+These Reeses peanut butter chips are soft, chewy peanut butter cookies make extra delicious with mini chocolate chips, peanut butter chips and Reese’s peanut butter cups!
 Nothing not to love here!

 - Peanut Buttery: These cookies have a delicious peanut butter flavor.
 The dough is made with peanut butter.
 Peanut butter chips and Reese’s peanut butter cups add even more peanut butter flavor!